 In the classic anime Kimagure Orange Road, blood members of the Kasuga family all had psychic powers and a desire to keep them a secret from the general populace.
 This necessitates that anyone who marries into the family (such as Kyousuke's father) must become a Secret Keeper.
 The manga takes this to its logical conclusion that members of the Kasuga clan must reveal their powers to those they intend to marry before they can get hitched.
 Hopefully, if you love them enough to marry them, they like you enough not to blab your secret to the world.

-Of course, the other major secret that Kyousuke has - his budding love for Ayukawa Madoka - is kept by his sister Manami.
+The other major secret that Kyousuke has - his budding love for Ayukawa Madoka - is kept by his sister Manami.
+In the manga, she even explains it to Hikaru, with the iconic "red hat" as proof.

 The Master of the local coffee shop, Abcb, knows the feelings that both Kyousuke and Madoka have for each other.